 There are elements already in GStreamer that allow inter-device synchronization, although they use a different protocol and therefore cannot be directly used.
 Their code, however, can serve as basis to implement support for DVB-CSS-WC.
 These elements are GstNetTimeProvider19 and GstNetClientClock20.
-For a usage example, take a look at the gst-rtsp-server's21 test-netclock22 and test-netclock-client23.
+For a usage example, take a look at the gst-rtsp-server's <a h